SecZone1/seczone1.github.io/_Active_Directory/2022-07-20-Introduction-And-Scenario.md

 The lab consists of five lab machines, including the pfSense (Router) , Domain Controller and three client machines.
 And Scenario :
 -  Install PfSense (Router) with Two Network WAN  connect to ISP and LAN internal network .
 The lab environment network’s subnet address is set to 192.168.1.0/24
 -  Install Windows Server 2019 and config DC [Homelab.Local]
--  Create User three Users.
+-  Create three Users.
 -  join the machines to DC
 -  run [vulnerable-AD](https://github.com/WazeHell/vulnerable-AD) script to make DC vulnerable

 ## Requirements
- -  PfSense as router , windows server 2019 ,windows 7 , windows 10  , ubuntu Linux
+ - PfSense as router , windows server 2019 ,windows 7 , windows 10 and ubuntu Linux
 -  Recommended at least 16GB RAM.
 -  Oracle VM virtualbox